 - C. Quality Standards: Unless otherwise indicated, comply with the following standards: - 1.
 Cabinets: KCMA A161.1. - a.
-KCMA Certification: Provide cabinets with KCMA's "Certified Cabinet" seal affixed in a semi exposed location of each unit and showing compliance with the above standard. - b.
-Cabinets shall have no formaldehyde added during the manufacturing process. - 2.
-Plastic-Laminate Countertops: KCMA A161.2.
+KCMA Certification: Provide cabinets with KCMA's "Certified Cabinet" seal affixed in a semi exposed location of each unit and showing compliance with the above standard.b.
+Cabinets shall have no formaldehyde added during the manufacturing process. - Cabinets shall have no formaldenyde added dui Plastic-Laminate Countertops: KCMA A161.2.